merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2024-07-25-problematic-meta-llama-3-1-license.md

 Llama's "acceptable use policy" is a long description of who isn't allowed to use Llama and what usage is prohibited.
 It prohibits a lot of legitimate behavior such as using Llama to assist in the development and planning of

-* 2.c.
-Controlled substances
+* Controlled substances (Art.
+2.c.)
-* 2.d.
-Critical infrastructures, transportation technologies and heavy machinery
+* Critical infrastructures, transportation technologies and heavy machinery (Art.
+2.d.)

-AI has massive potential to help us develop new drugs [i], design safer roads [j] and create better safety equipment [g].
+AI has massive potential to help us develop new drugs [[i]](./#[i]), design safer roads [[j]](./#[j]) and create better safety equipment [[g]](./#[g]).
 We need to be careful about how we use AI in these fields, but do we really want to completely ban the use of AI in these fields, even during planning and design phases?
 Moreover, if you're planning to add Llama to your product, are you certain none of your customers are working in any of these sectors?

 But that's just the tip of the iceberg.
 The policy also contains a number of overly-broad clauses such as the following: